Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-latte/TASKS.md

 - 20-26 euros per hour
 - Full time employees are eligible for benefits after 60 days of employment.
 This includes health insurance, dental insurance, long term disability, Simple IRA program with percentage match contributions, paid holidays.

-Job vacancies for managers: As we forefacted in the previous task, 4 managers are required.
-Due to the size of the company it is necessary a manager for each department in order to fullfill the company's duties and expectations.
+Job vacancies for managers: As we forefacted in the previous task, there would be a shortage of 3 managers.
+The automation risk percentage is 73% for Administrative Service Manager.
+Based on these numbers and due to the fact that the size of the company make compulsory to have a manager for each department in order to fullfill the company's duties and expectations, the number of manager vacancies is 3.
-Job vacancies for engineers: 12 engineers since their responsabilities and tasks are highly valuated in the enterprise.
-Therefore, it is highly positive for the company to have a vast number of engineers available.
+Job vacancies for engineers: there would be a shortage of 11 engineers.
+The automation risk percentage is 10%.
+Since their responsabilities and tasks are highly valuated in the enterprise,it is highly positive for the company to have a vast number of engineers available, so the number of engineer vacancies is 11.
-Job vacancies for operators: 7 operators in order to fullfill the coompnys manual tasks.
+Job vacancies for operators: there would be a shortage of 5 operators.
+The automation risk percentage is 61% for Food Cooking Machine Operators and Tenders.
+In order to fullfill the company manual tasks, the number of operator vacancies is 5.